missionpinball/mpf-docs/docs/shows/tokens.md

         txt: (number)
 ```

 The number of the player whose turn started is being displayed in the show where you have used the placeholder `txt`.
-The argument `number` is probably used in many events, when refering to `number` you always refer to the event which is triggering this show.
-You don't have to specify the event name in some kind of dot notation.
+The argument `number` is probably used in many events.
+When using event arguments as tokens, just use the argument name without any prefix or dot notation.

 ### Variable values
 You can use as well variable values to be used in a token.
 For example if you want to access a player variable you can access it with `current_player.<variable>`